github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-for-your-schoolwork/about-github-education-for-students.md

 ---
-title: About GitHub Education for students
+Title: About GitHub Education for students.
-intro: '{% data variables.product.prodname_education %} offers students real-world experience with free access to various developer tools from {% data variables.product.prodname_dotcom %}''s partners.'
+Intro: '{% data variables.product.prodname_education %} offers students real-world experience with free access to various developer tools from {% data Variables.product.prodname_dotcom %}''s partners.'
-redirect_from:
+Redirect_from:
   - /education/teach-and-learn-with-github-education/about-github-education-for-students
   - /github/teaching-and-learning-with-github-education/about-github-education-for-students
   - /articles/about-github-education-for-students
   - /education/explore-the-benefits-of-teaching-and-learning-with-github-education/about-github-education-for-students
-versions:
+Versions:
   free-pro-team: '*'
 ---
 Using {% data variables.product.prodname_dotcom %} for your school projects is a practical way to collaborate with others and build a portfolio that showcases real-world experience.